Biography of William Godwin

 Hoxton Presbyterian College.

-1779: Started a five-year ministry of religion at Ware, Stowmarket and Beaconsfield where his sympathies turned increasingly republican.
+1779: Godwin starts a five-year ministry of religion at Ware, Stowmarket and Beaconsfield where his sympathies turned increasingly republican.

-1791: William Godwin took rooms in the St. Paul’s District of London.
-First met Mary Wollstonecraft at a dinner held by the publisher Joseph Johnson where Tom Paine was speaking.
-Godwin was disappointed with Mary as she spent to whole time criticising Paine.
+1791: William Godwin takes rooms in the St. Paul’s District of London.
+He first met Mary Wollstonecraft at a dinner held by the publisher Joseph Johnson where Tom Paine was speaking.
+Godwin was disappointed with Mary as she spent the whole time criticising Paine.

-1796: Meets Mary Wollstonecraft for the second time and starts a relationship with her.
+1796: He meets Mary Wollstonecraft for the second time and starts a relationship with her.

-1798: Writes “Memoirs of the Author of a Vindication of the Rights of Women” about Mary Wollstonecraft which shocks many of his friends and polite society with its candour.
+1798: He writes “Memoirs of the Author of a Vindication of the Rights of Women” about Mary Wollstonecraft which shocks many of his friends and polite society with its candour.

-1803: Son William born.
-Opens his bookshop just off the Tottenham Court Road in Hanway Street.
+1803: His son William is born.
+He opens his bookshop just off the Tottenham Court Road in Hanway Street.

-1812: Visits the Shelleys in their cottage in Lynmouth in Devon.
+1812: He visits the Shelleys in their cottage in Lynmouth in Devon only to find that they have fled from the authorities.

-1822: Moves to 195 The Strand still owing a lot of rent at Skinner Street.
+1822: He moves to 195 The Strand still owing a lot of rent at Skinner Street.

-1833: As his bookselling business was not financially successful he was relieved to be appointed to the post of “Yeoman of the Exchequer”.
-Lodgings at New Pace Yard came with the post.
+1833: As his bookselling business was not financially successful he is relieved to be appointed to the post of “Yeoman Usher of the Exchequer” by the Whig government.
+(Lodgings at New Palace Yard came with the post).

-1834: (16th Oct).
-Part of his duties was to maintain the fire fighting equipment for the Houses of Parliament.
-Unfortunately this equipment proved inadequate when the parliament buildings caught fire during the evening causing extensive damage.
+1834: Part of his duties is to maintain the fire fighting equipment for the Houses of Parliament.
+Unfortunately this equipment proved inadequate when the parliament buildings caught fire during the evening of 16th October causing extensive damage.

 1793: “Enquiry concerning Political Justice, and its Influence on General Virtue and Happiness.”